How to Be a Dean’s Lister – Part 1

 Dean’s List, as the Wiki describes, is an honorary roll assigned to the top students.
 The GPA cut-off to get into the Dean’s List varies across faculties and academic terms.
 If I were to give a ballpark estimate, your GPA has to be at least 3.6/4.0 or 4.5/5.0 (i.e., average of A- and A for all subjects) and above to be considered on the Dean’s List.
 If students were more competitive in a particular term, the cut-off will be higher.

 When I was studying in NUS (National University of Singapore), I was on the Dean’s List for all 3 academic years I studied there.
-NUS Business School was a competitive faculty (it’s a leading business school in Singapore and the Asia Pacific region), with a good number of students from top junior colleges and scholars from the neighboring countries, so it was an accomplishment to be on the list.
+NUS Business School is a competitive faculty (it’s a leading business school in Singapore and the Asia Pacific region), with a good number of students from top junior colleges and scholars from the neighboring countries, so it was an accomplishment to be on the list.
 I later graduated in 2006 as the top student in my specialization (Marketing).
 In my graduation year, I was also awarded gold medals for being the most outstanding student, which I was honored to receive.

 Looking back, university years were easily my best years in my entire 2 decades of education, and I’m not saying that because I did well.
-The graduation from every academic phase from primary school -> secondary school -> junior college -> university would grant us students with increased freedom and liberty.
+The graduation from every academic phase from primary school → secondary school → junior college → university granted us students with increased freedom and liberty.
 It was something I really appreciated, especially being free-spirited at heart.
-(IMO, bureaucracies and disciplinarian approaches hardly bring out the best in us – while there’s merit behind the approaches, it’s only short-term.
-In the long-term, they tend to stifle and suffocate.)
+IMO, bureaucracies and disciplinarian approaches hardly bring out the best in us — while there’s merit behind the approaches, it’s only short-term.
+In the long-term, they tend to stifle and suffocate.
+I share more here: Stop Shaming, Start Praising: What I Learned From Growing Up in a Shaming Culture

 Why get on the Dean’s List?